apache/druid/docs/api-reference/automatic-compaction-api.md

 ### Get all automatic compaction configurations

 Retrieves all automatic compaction configurations.
-Returns a `compactionConfigs` object containing the active automatic compaction configuration of all datasources.
+Returns a `compactionConfigs` object containing the active automatic compaction configurations of all datasources.

 You can use this endpoint to retrieve `compactionTaskSlotRatio` and `maxCompactionTaskSlots` values for managing resource allocation of compaction tasks.